flyteorg/flyte/rsts/community/index.rst

 ##########

 Flyte is an ambitious open source project and would not be possible without an amazing community.
-We are a completely open community and vouch to treat every member with respect.
+We are a completely open community and strive to treat every member with respect.
 You will find the community welcoming and responsive, so please join us on: